 This is an another class of customer support tools that enhance your support system and reduce the number of support tickets raised.

-Interactive walkthroughs are guided tours that break down lengthy procedures into step-by-step instructions.
+Interactive walkthroughs are guided tours live contextual help by breaking down lengthy procedures into step-by-step instructions.
 The instructions are visible in the form of balloon tips right within the website/web-app.
 Unlike FAQ’s, the user does not need to leave the screen to read the next instruction.